Proof of delivery has become an essential part of delivery services. Discover what proof of delivery and how it can benefit your business!

 Data types of electronic proof of delivery

-As mentioned before, ePOD offers more flexibility than paper delivery notes.
+As mentioned before, electronic proof of delivery or ePOD offers more flexibility than paper delivery notes.
 As a result, by utilising ePOD, the drivers may collect various types of data besides the digital signature.
 In addition, the data collection will vary depending on which sides the software collects.

 Here is the list of information collection regarding the delivery: